nmc-costa/neuroprime/README.md

 The tutorial goes through the simulation and testing of the toolbox using Experiment 2 BCI (e2_BCI).

-Results of Experiment 2 are published in paper ["A Multivariate Randomized Controlled Experiment about the Effects of Mindfulness Priming on EEG Neurofeedback Self-Regulation Serious Game"] (https://www.mdpi.com/2076-3417/11/16/7725).
+Results of Experiment 2 are published in paper ["A Multivariate Randomized Controlled Experiment about the Effects of Mindfulness Priming on EEG Neurofeedback Self-Regulation Serious Game"](https://www.mdpi.com/2076-3417/11/16/7725).
 Using e2_BCI you can replicate and validate our results.

 ## Toolbox Architecture

 TOOlBOX_ARCHITECTURE.pdf gives a detailed overview of the toolbox.

-The following paper discuss the theoretical framework foundations. ["NeuroPrime: a Pythonic framework for the priming of brain states in self-regulation protocols"] (https://ieeexplore.ieee.org/document/9551893).
+The following paper discuss the theoretical framework foundations. ["NeuroPrime: a Pythonic framework for the priming of brain states in self-regulation protocols"](https://ieeexplore.ieee.org/document/9551893).

 ## TODO